Neck-Guided Air Conveyor

 Sentry is a licensed OEM for the Activated Roller Belt solution.
 This is a proven and innovative method of sorting, merging, rejecting, and even rotating packages with positive rail justification.
 Pneumatically actuated skid plates, located under the carry-way of the chain, form "activation zones".
 When

 energized, these zones influence, manipulate, and direct the flow of the product with ease and precision without compromising affordability.

 Isometric Air Conveyor

-Sentry Isometric Air Conveyor provides for reduced maintenance time, as well as a lower overall cost of ownership over conventional chain type conveyors.
+Sentry Isometric Air Conveyor provides for reduced maintenance time, as well as lower overall cost of ownership over conventional chain-type conveyors.
 The plenums are available in both painted mild steel and stainless steel.

 Table Top Conveyor

 Table Top-style conveyors are ideal for the single-file transportation of glass bottles, aluminum cans, and a variety of plastic containers.
 This type of conveyor can be used for a multitude of applications ranging from high-speed filling to lower-speed pharmaceutical production.